-Northern California residents seeking an education in surgical technology can consider programs offered at area community colleges.
+Northern California residents seeking an education in surgical technology can consider programs offered at area institutions.
 Studies in surgical technology are typically offered at the certificate and associate's degree levels.
 Completion of a degree program in surgical technology can lead to certification in the field.

-Two community colleges in Northern California and their surgical technology programs are profiled below.
+Two public schools in Northern California and the surgical technology programs are profiled below.
 Get details about credits required and course topics explored in these programs.
-Learn helpful facts about each school in the table provided at the bottom of this article.

-- Fresno City College offers an accredited 2-year degree program in surgical technology.
-The college is located about four miles north of downtown Fresno.
+- Mt.
+Diablo Adult Education-Mt.
+Diablo USD offers an accredited 12-month certificate program in surgical technology.
+The Concord location is about 25 miles northeast of downtown San Francisco.

 Comparison of Schools

 Before choosing a surgical technology degree program, it is helpful to examine all factors about the schools offering these studies.
 Read below to find statistical information about each school's tuition, graduation rates, retention rates, population and financial aid.

 |Mt.
 Diablo Adult Education-Mt.
 Diablo USD||Skyline College|

 |Total Enrollment (2017)||140*||9,235*|

 |Undergraduate Tuition & Fees (2017-2018)||$11,483 (program tuition & fees)*|| $1,447 (in-state)*

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)||31%*||46%*|